Juno-T/TH-law-json/README.md

 ```

 ### Parsed data
 You can also download parsed data from [releases](https://github.com/Juno-T/TH-law-json/releases).

-\**Note that the current version is not complete.
-The remark paragraphs in the footer aren't being parsed correctly.*